 If you notice these less serious side effects, talk with your doctor:

-- Blurred vision, dry eyes, or eyes sensitive to light
+- Blurred vision, dry eyes, eyes sensitive to light

-- Constipation, diarrhea, loss of appetite, nausea, or stomach pain
+- Constipation, diarrhea, loss of appetite, nausea, stomach pain

 - Dry mouth

 - Redness, rash, pain, itching, or irritation where you apply the medicine